dantonnoriega/data-sci-lunch-learn/data-sci-lunch-learn.md

 - Code for this case study is drawn primarily from two sources
   - McElreath, Chapter 12 code
-    - He sent me his code after I purchased his book (and the pdf!)
-    - Can also get draft versions of code [from the draft of the upcoming 2nd edition of his book](http://xcelab.net/rmpubs/sr2/code.txt)
   - Solomon Kurz, Chapter 12 code from his online book [Statistical Rethinking with brms, ggplot2, and the tidyverse](https://bookdown.org/ajkurz/Statistical_Rethinking_recoded/)
     - It goes through McElreath's book doing the models using `brms` and the `tidyverse`